michaeltlombardi/pentola-book/manuscript/02-character-creation/h-crafting.md

 These two dweomers may be automatically applied at magnitude 1 as a ritual without any test.

-For more information on dweomers and the Craft, see CHX: The Craft.
+For more information on dweomers and the Craft, see Chapter IV: The Craft.